MekhyW/Facial-Emotion-Classification/README.md

 - Final model is a SVC model with a Polynomial kernel of degree 3.
 - Can be used for each eye separately.

-### Mouth Closeness

-- Useful for detecting speech.
-- Classification model that predicts between 2 labels (mouth_open, mouth_closed)
-- Trained on a custom subset of the dataset.
-- Final model is a SVM model.

 ### Usage

-For eye gaze:

-1. Run ground_truth.ipynb to generate the ground truth of the eye gaze
-2. Run landmarks.ipynb to generate the landmarks of the faces
-3. Run model.ipynb to train the model and test it

-For eye closeness:

 1. Populate the folders:
 ```sh